 Eat a healthy breakfast. — Of course, we all know the importance of a good breakfast.
 But what is a healthy breakfast?
 I would avoid run-of-the-mill, supermarket-variety boxed cereal and carbohydrates.
 Many people argue that boxed cereals are not even manufactured for human consumption.

-https://www.savorylotus.com/3-ugly-truths-about-breakfast-cereal/, for example, says: “…sorry, cereal is not REAL food.
+Savorylotus.com, for example, says: “…sorry, cereal is not REAL food.
 It is a food product.
 And unfortunately is not fit for human consumption.
 It’s time to ditch the breakfast cereals.”
 As the article says, breakfast cereals are loaded with GMO’s, and the synthetic vitamins and minerals added to the cereals are often useless, as they are processed to an extent that destroys their properties, or even makes them toxic.

 So, what is a healthy breakfast? — If possible, use organic, chemical-free, multi-grain bread, or make hand-made bread (roti or chapati Indian style — which I make for my cooking classes regularly for my students, and they love it), and instead of using factory-made margarine, cheese or butter, use homemade milk products such as cottage cheese or Indian paneer.
 Fresh, organic fruits are definitely happy alternatives to supermarket fruits that often use ripening or preserving chemicals, or even dyes.
 For our Indian household, we cook a vegetable curry the night before, and it makes a wonderful dish to go with the Roti for morning breakfast.
 A glass of milk or fresh fruit juice would supplement the healthy breakfast.

 Take the lunch to work.— Of course, a busy life and work schedule does not allow us to cook at home all the time.
 Yet, having done just that for a very long time — both as a mother and wife as well as a 9-5 worker myself — I can’t emphasize enough how a lunch from home can help you keep healthy.
-Food especially from big-name fast food places is definitely not a good recipe for good health.
+Food especially from big-name fast food places are definitely not a good recipe for good health.

-As www.eatthis.com/what-happens-to-your-body-when-you-eat-fast-food/ highlights, “in many cases, fast food is highly processed and contains large amounts of carbohydrates, added sugar, unhealthy fats and sodium. … And when fast food frequently replaces nutritious whole foods in your diet, it can lead to all sorts of bad health outcomes.
+This article from Eat This, Not That, 17 Seriously Scary Side Effects of Eating Fast Food says “in many cases, fast food is highly processed and contains large amounts of carbohydrates, added sugar, unhealthy fats and sodium. … And when fast food frequently replaces nutritious whole foods in your diet, it can lead to all sorts of bad health outcomes.
 Derailing your weight loss goals is just one.”

 I have always cooked food perhaps twice or three times a week, and used it for my family over the entire week.
 A little bit of basmati rice, with a cup of red lentil (dal), a flavorful vegetable curry, or a lamb or chicken curry (sometimes a boneless fish like flounder, tilapia or salmon), as well as egg salad sandwiches — have made great lunch box items both for myself, and my family.
 Eating food cooked at home during lunchtime, as opposed to eating food you don’t even know who made it and how it was made — always makes a big difference to the state of your mind.
 Try it: you’ll find the difference very soon.